as a secondary type

 People of this type are not made for quiet life.
-Due to their psychological characteristics, the society has always to reckon with their existence either defending itself from them or asking for their help or tolerating them and exploiting secondary results of their activity.
+Due to their psychological characteristics, society has always to reckon with their existence, either defending itself from them or asking for their help or tolerating them and exploiting secondary results of their activity.

 Throughout history, people of this type occasionally staked all their property and even their life on luck.
 In ancient Rome, free citizens and even patricians, who felt a great need for risk, voluntarily became gladiators, and if they did not have enough opportunities to fight in the arena, they showed their discontent.
 This type also included medieval knights wandering in the Europe in search of tournaments, swashbucklers, condottieri and pirates.
 In more modern times this type can be found among revolutionaries, conspirators, terrorists, and drug smugglers.

 These are examples of extremely anti-social manifestations of the needs for risk.
 But thirst for risk can appear in socially acceptable forms.
-Mountain-climbers, slalomists, race-drivers, sailors who cross the oceans alone, tightrope-walkers, who walk the rope over waterfalls and precipices, as well as small-time gamblers who play in lotteries and slot machines- all these engage in risky activities which do not harm society.
+Mountain-climbers, downhill skiers, race-drivers, sailors who cross the oceans alone, tightrope-walkers, who walk the rope over waterfalls and precipices, as well as small-time gamblers who play in lotteries and slot machines - all these engage in risky activities which do not harm society.

-People with a pronounced thirst for danger and risk may be also useful to society which utilizes their characteristics in employing them in suitable occupations such as the police, the army where they serve as commandos or paratroopers, the fire department and even in the cinema as stuntmen.
+People with a pronounced thirst for danger and risk may be also useful to society, which utilizes their characteristics in employing them in suitable occupations such as the police, the army where they serve as commandos or paratroopers, the fire department and even in the film industry as stuntmen.

 They are not especially bothered by moral problems, but those who are socialized keep to formal moral demands of society, especially to those of a group.
 These people can be subdivided into two groups according to their attitude to the group or to society.
 One kind gives priority to freedom from all social values and prefers to run risks alone.
 The other kind likes power and prefers to act in a group.
 They long for a leading position in the group and although they dislike it, will acknowledge the leadership of any stronger and more authoritative person.